Tunahanyrd/nemo-kdeconnect/README.md

 # KDEConnect Nemo Extension

- This extension for the Nemo file manager adds the ability to send files to devices connected using KDEConnect directly from Nemo.
+ This extension for the Nemo file manager adds the ability to send files to devices connected using KDE Connect directly from Nemo.

 # Usage